-- For courses less than 5 weeks long the late add deadline is the 3rd day of class. - For courses 5+ weeks long the late add deadline is the first Sunday at the end of the first week of class (with the exception of undergraduate special education courses which follow the CAS Interim schedule).
+- For courses less than 5 weeks long the late add deadline is the 3rd calendar day of the course. - For courses 5+ weeks long the late add deadline is the first Sunday at the end of the first calendar week of the course.